vortydev/Gary/README.md

 # Message Filter

 To filter messages, use the `messagefilter` section of `config.json`.
-The one with `*` as the channel name is all channels that are not specified.
-If another item does not have, for example, `blacklist`, the blacklist will be the `*` channel's.
+If you have a channel specified with the name of `*`, all channels will be filtered off it's blacklist and whitelist, as well as their own.

 The filter uses [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).